LCPQ/MSQM/content/map.md

 # Location

-The conference ~~will~~ was supposed to be held in the amphithéâtre Laurent Schwartz on the campus of the Universite Paul Sabatier
+The conference wil be held in the [FERMI](https://fermi.univ-tlse3.fr) seminar room (Building 3R1b4) on the campus of the Universite Paul Sabatier

 # Map